 This will open a new tab where you can use your mouse to look around the different areas of our Broad Street Clinic.
 The easiest way to use this feature is to use click on the left or right arrows at the bottom of the new page and then click on the pink boxes showing the different locations to see the different rooms.

 We are also looking at our resources from an easy read perspective to ensure everyone can access information and advice they may need.
-These have been adapted from NHS Forth Valley, who kindly allowed us to use leaflets they had produced, to offer local inform for our residents.
+These have been adapted from NHS Forth Valley, who kindly allowed us to use leaflets they had produced, to offer local information for our residents.
 There are a range of different leaflets and these can be accessed to read online, or print, by clicking on the following links.
 Clicking a link will open the leaflet in this window.

 - Sexually Transmitted Infections